 Timeouts, the time that the implementation waits (usually for an event such as Message arrival), play a very significant role in influencing the security of an implementation.
 Potential consequences include

-- Denial of service: Denial of service conditions may exist when a Client does not reset a Session, if the timeouts are very large.
+- Denial of service: Denial of service conditions could exist when a Client does not reset a Session, if the timeouts are very large.

 - Resource consumption: When a Client is idle for long periods of time, the Server keeps the Client’s buffered Message or information for that period, leading to resource exhaustion.